fifth-postulate/camel-up-oracle/README.md

 5. Yellow comes up two
 6. Yellow comes up three

 Only in one situation will Red win, i.e. when red comes up three.
-Whatever the happens next the red camel will be on top of the yellow one and red will be victorious.
+Whatever happens next the red camel will be on top of the yellow one and red will be victorious.

 Even in this race, the reasoning is complex.
 Let's use this crate to verify our reasoning.